-Home » Under Secretary for Public Diplomacy and Public Affairs » Bureau of Public Affairs » Bureau of Public Affairs: Electronic Information Publications » Photo Gallery » Photos by Regions and Topics » Asian-American and Pacific Islander Heritage Month » Asian-American and Pacific Islander Heritage Month 2013 » Asian-American and Pacific Islander Heritage Month 2013: Renee Lee
+Home » Under Secretary for Public Diplomacy and Public Affairs » Bureau of Public Affairs » Bureau of Public Affairs: Publications » Photo Gallery » Photo Galleries: State Department Celebrates Heritage and History Months » Asian-American and Pacific Islander Heritage Month » Asian-American and Pacific Islander Heritage Month 2013 » Asian-American and Pacific Islander Heritage Month 2013: Renee Lee

 Renee Lee is a Presidential Management Fellow (PMF) assigned to the Office of Strategic Planning in the Bureau of Public Affairs at the U.S. Department of State.